Websoft9/plugin-gitea/README.md

 # Websoft9 Plugin - `gitea`

 This plugin is the entrance to gitea service, it is used to manage the source files of the installed applications.
-You can change application's property such as port and version by this plugin.

 ![image](https://github.com/Websoft9/plugin-gitea/assets/43192516/689a2e55-b73e-4f41-afa7-26a928fbba37)